State Meteorological Agency: Activities and resources

 AEMET's main task is "to develop, implement and provide meteorological services falling within the competences of the State, as well as to give support to other public and private activities which improve the safety and quality of life of the Spanish society".

 Its activities include, among others, taking meteorological observations in Spain and archiving them, weather monitoring and forecasting, and doing scientific research in numerical weather prediction models.

-To accomplish these tasks AEMET has at its disposal high computing power and a vast observation network, including manned and automatic weather stations, radiosondes, weather radar and lightning detectors.
+To accomplish these tasks AEMET has at its disposal high computing power and a vast observation network, including staffed and automatic weather stations, radiosondes, weather radar and lightning detectors.